Heinz Barth: Trial and conviction

 After the end of the war, Barth returned to his hometown in Brandenburg in the then German Democratic Republic.
 According to the AFP, he returned under a false name.
 He was tried in France in absentia on 12 February 1953, and sentenced to death for war crimes.

 Identified and arrested on 14 June 1981 in Gransee, following an extensive investigation by the Stasi, Barth was tried in 1983 in East Germany and sentenced to life imprisonment for war crimes.
-The prosecutor, Horst Busse, said he did not seek a death sentence since Barth had cooperated throughout the investigation.
-Busse instead requested a life sentence, calling Barth "a relentless officer and a cold-blooded, merciless executor of Fascist violence."
+The prosecutor, Horst Busse, said he did not seek a death sentence since Barth had fully cooperated throughout the investigation.
+Busse instead requested a life sentence for Barth, calling him "a relentless officer and a cold-blooded, merciless executor of fascist violence."

-Barth was the only officer to have been judged for the massacre.
+Barth was the only SS officer to have been judged for the massacre.
 He claimed he was only following orders, and said he would've been court-martialed had he not obeyed.
 The defense was rejected by Busse.
-While on the witness stand, Barth started sobbing and said "I am ashamed that I took part in these operations and actions in occupied countries as a young man."
-However, several survivors of the massacre, who had testified during Barth's trial, said he did not have genuine guilt.

-Other Nazi officers involved had taken refuge in West Germany (such as General Lammerding, commander of the Das Reich division) and had not been judged.
+While on the witness stand, Barth started sobbing and expressed shame over the massacre."I am ashamed that as a young man I took part in these operations in occupied countries and I hope such things can never happen again.
+The statesmen living today must take care that such a thing never happens again."Other Nazi officers involved had taken refuge in West Germany (such as General Lammerding, commander of the Das Reich division) and had not been judged.
 Lammerding took up residence in Bad Tölz.
 Barth was released in 1997 reportedly in consideration of his age and health and for having "expressed remorse".
 At the time of his release, Barth said he felt guilty, but that he had "paid long enough."

 Controversy

 Controversy arose because of the 800 mark pension Barth had been receiving as a wounded veteran for his lost leg since 1991, following German reunification.
 In 2000, a tribunal in Potsdam canceled the pension with the argument that a war criminal should not be granted a pension.
 In 2001, the Bundestag enacted a law stripping war criminals from obtaining disability compensation.
 Barth's death was announced on 14 August 2007 by a priest in Gransee.
 However, the priest would only say that he died within the last few days of cancer, and did not disclose the place or exact date of his death.

-Nazi hunter Serge Klarsfeld commented that "the man responsible of this horrible crime [in Oradour-sur-Glane], the one who had authorised its execution, General Heinz Lammerding, who lived in the Federal Republic of Germany, died unpunished.
+Nazi hunter Serge Klarsfeld commented that "the man responsible of this horrible crime [in Oradour-sur-Glane], the one who had authorised its execution, General Heinz Lammerding, who lived in the Federal Republic of Germany, died unpunished."